VietHuynh3001/CANCER-BIOMARKER-PREDICTION/README.md

 # 4. CONCLUSION
 This project developed a high-performance framework to predict immunotherapy response in melanoma patients:
 - Identification of Molecular Signatures: DEA identified 1,540 genes related to immune pathways like lymphocyte activation.
-- Prognostic Validation: Eight survival biomarkers (e.g., FCRL3, IKZF3) were confirmed as protective factors with Hazard Ratios (HR) below 0.3.
+- Prognostic Validation: Eight survival biomarkers (e.g., FCRL3, IKZF3) were confirmed as protective factors with Hazard Ratios below 0.3.
-- Model Optimization: The clinical baseline model (RFC_7) had poor sensitivity (0.33 recall), but the RFC-16 model performed much better.
+- Model Optimization: RFC_7 model had poor sensitivity (0.33 recall), but the RFC-16 model performed much better.
-- Superiority of RFC-16: The 16-gene model (RFC-16) achieved an AUC of 0.8571 and perfect precision (1.0), effectively identifying treatment responders.
+- Superiority of RFC-16: RFC-16 model achieved an AUC of 0.8571 and perfect precision (1.0), effectively identifying treatment responders.
-- Potential Biomarker Insights: The high importance of the SERTM2 gene (32%) highlights its potential for future diagnostic tools and therapies.
+- Potential Biomarker Insights: The high importance of the SERTM2 gene (0.32) highlights its potential for future diagnostic tools and therapies.